pantheon-systems/decoupled-drupal/README.template.md

 - **cweagans/composer-patches**: Allows a site to be altered with patch files at installation time.

 - **drush-ops/behat-drush-endpoint**: Used by Behat tests.

-- **rvtraveller/qs-composer-installer**: Allows a site to install quicksilver hooks from a Composer package.

 - **zaporylie/composer-drupal-optimizations**: This package makes `composer update` operations run more quickly when updating Drupal and Drupal's dependencies.